Technicolor cuts full year profit guidance on rising memory prices

-* Says it will pay cash dividend of T$1 per share for 2016 to shareholders on Aug.
-4

-June 29 French media and entertainment group Technicolor cut its full year adjusted EBITDA target as rising memory costs affect its Connected Home business, it said on Thursday.
+June 29 (Reuters) - French media and entertainment group Technicolor cut its full year adjusted EBITDA target as rising memory costs affect its Connected Home business, it said on Thursday.

 Technicolor now expects annual adjusted core earnings in the 420-480 million euro range ($480-548 million), down from the 460-520 million euros expected earlier.